-Proposal 18 .
-P3-2 in R2-2400258 is not agreed
+Proposal 18 (modified) Postpone the decision on this proposal so that individual companies can re-check this issue through internal discussions with RAN1 guys and raise this issue again at the next meeting.

 Proposal 18 is agreed.

 R2-2400923 Open issues on Rel-18 SL evolution Apple discussion Rel-18 NR_SL_enh2